mskcc/cmo/docs/source/facets_workflow.rst

 Instructions
 ###########################
 1. ssh to s01 (ask for help if you don't know what this means)
-2. download and install the CMO package at https://github.com/mskcc/cmo (install for your user with setup.py install \-\-user, as the directions say
 3. add ~/.local/bin to your path if you haven't already done this for a previous cmo install
-4. you should now have cmoflow_facets available at the command line
+4. you should have cmoflow_facets available at the command line -- if you don't, add /opt/common/CentOS_6-dev/python/python-2.7.10/bin/
 5. Minimally you need to supply \-\-tumor-bam and \-\-normal-bam
 6. CMO package will attempt to read all @RG headers and find the SM: tags, and if they all match, it will use that id
 7. If the SM: ids betweeen the two bams you supply are IDENTICAL, if they are ABSENT, or if there is MORE THAN ONE PER BAM, you will need to supply --tumor-name and normal-name as well, to manually fill in these values